timmckague/timandvictoria/src/pages/blog/2020-05-10-drive-through-the-balkans-a-detour-to-slovenia.md

 ![Drive through the Balkans: Detour to Slovenia](/img/blog_slovenia-6-of-29.jpeg "Drive through the Balkans: Detour to Slovenia")

 For dinner we followed Alexander’s (owner of this morning’s coffee shop) recommendation, and went to El Patron, a small 6-seater restaurant serving tacos.
-With cozy seating, we struck up a conversation with our seat-mate Klementina.
+With cozy seating, we struck up a conversation with our seat-mate, Klementina.
 The conversation continued as we finished our tacos, and we ended up grabbing gelato together.

-I had been taking Laurie Santos’ [The Science of Well Being](https://www.coursera.org/learn/the-science-of-well-being) course (offered free through Coursera), and in the course she talks about how social connections increase happiness, and maybe somewhat surprisingly, even connections with strangers.
+I had been taking Laurie Santos’ [The Science of Well Being](https://www.coursera.org/learn/the-science-of-well-being) course (offered free through Coursera), and in the course she talks about how social connections increase happiness; surprisingly, this includes connections with strangers!

 > “Even these random \[social connections] are going to help us out more than we think.
 And so, as you leave here, talk to the people on the street, talk to the people that are around you.
 It will make you and them happier than you expect.”  - Laurie Santos, Science of Well Being course